Hypnobirthing Techniques: What Actually Works During Labor

 Guided meditation gives you a repeatable practice when you are too tired to invent one yourself.
 In late pregnancy, this matters because sleep is lighter, worries can get louder, and your body may feel unfamiliar from week to week.

 A good session should use a calm voice, slow pacing, birth-safe language, and enough silence for your body to settle.
 You can listen sitting upright, lying on your side, or resting with pillows under your knees.
-If you want audio support, a hypnobirthing practice app can help you repeat the same cues until they feel automatic.
+If you want audio support, a can help you repeat the same cues until they feel automatic.
 You can also explore guided meditation for pregnancy if your main need is anxiety relief, bonding, or sleep.

 Labor Mindfulness When Plans Change